Curry tree: Etymology and common names

 The former generic name, Murraya, derives from Johan Andreas Murray (1740–1791), who studied botany under Carl Linnaeus and became a professor of medicine with an interest in medicinal plants at the University of Göttingen, Germany.
 The specific name, koenigii, derives from the last name of botanist Johann Gerhard König.

 The curry tree is also called curry leaf tree or curry bush, among numerous local names, depending on the country.

-It is known by a variety of names in the Indian subcontinent and South Asia itself.
-Some of its alternative names are: